-Supporting growth, jobs and sustainability Real estate, as a general term, describes the built environment, which plays a vital role in every aspect of the European economy, society and environment.
-Businesses and society can't function without the services of commercial property, including the provision of offices, shops, factories, a wide range of housing solutions and many other forms of real estate.
-The commercial property sector delivers and manages the infrastructure needed for entrepreneurship and communities to thrive.
+Supporting growth, jobs and sustainability

+Real estate, as a general term, describes the built environment, which plays a vital role in every aspect of the European economy, society and environment.
+Businesses and society cannot function without the services of commercial property, including the provision of offices, shops, factories, and a wide range of housing solutions and many other forms of real estate.
+The European real estate investment industry delivers and manages the infrastructure needed for entrepreneurship and communities to thrive.
 It is therefore a fundamental source of employment and economic growth, and a major contributor in addressing two critical challenges of our time: providing liveable and functioning cities for a growing urban population and reducing the environmental footprint of the built environment.

 The European Public Real Estate Association (EPRA) and the European Association for Investors in Non-listed Real Estate Vehicles (INREV) represent the full spectrum of the European property investment industry.
-EPRA and INREV have commissioned this research which evaluates the role and importance of commercial real estate in the European economy.
+INREV and EPRA have commissioned this research which evaluates the role and importance of the real estate investment industry to the European economy.
 Details of the sources and methodologies used to derive the information are presented at the end of this report.

 The efficiency of the process through which the European real estate industry invests, develops, supports and maintains the built environment, and services its clients, is of crucial importance to policy makers.
-Although there are many factors that influence the well-being of European citizens and the European economy, a performing real estate sector provides the basic platform for all these other factors to deliver their full potential, and for the European economy to thrive and remain competitive.
+Although there are many factors that influence the well-being of European citizens and the European economy, a performing real estate sector provides the physical platform for all these other factors to deliver their full potential, and for the European economy to thrive and remain competitive.